Investing in period-friendly schools to protect girls’ futures:

 Re-usable Sanitary Pads

-The cost of supplying sanitary products can be prohibitive for many families.
+The cost of supplying sanitary products can stop families sending their girls to school.

-Studies done by our partners pre-COVID suggested few pupils had regular access to sanitary products and many had to resort to creative methods, such as cutting up pieces of their mattress, to attempt to stay in school during their periods.
+Studies done by our partners pre-COVID reported 84% of schoolgirls did not have regular access to sanitary products and many resorted to creative methods, such as cutting up pieces of their mattress, in an attempt to stay in school during their periods.

 Our partners manufacture washable sanitary pads in Kumi, designed for use in rural communities, and supply these to school pupils.